jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-05b.md

 The recent high energy prices in Europe has exposed the flaws of the market-model of energy which was adopted from the 1990s*.

 {{< f f="*The market model, in turn, was caused by Reaganomics shifting policy into corporate stocks in order to solve the 1970's stagflation.
-This shift manifested as the mergers and acquisitions of the 1990s, and consequentially, the push for privatization to make those mergers viable as an effect of the 'force of capital'.
-This is because to make those mergers pay off, those corporations pay lobbyists to penetrate profitable ventures such as utilities, healthcare, and insurance.
-This in turn explains the wave of privatizations from the late 1990s and 2000's.
-After all those profitable ventures are occupied, the force of capital resumes to feed off of oil, making oil prices rise.
+This shift led to the mergers and acquisitions of the 1990s.
+This spurred the privatization of utilities, healthcare, and insurance (industries commonly state-run) to make those mergers pay off.
+After all those profitable ventures are occupied, the 'force of capital' resumes to feed off of oil, making oil prices rise.
 This is how our model correctly predicted the current stagflation many years ahead of time." >}}

 <!-- Utilities are a guaranteed revenue stream.
 This then justifies the pooling of huge capital, and so lobbyists pushed for the privatization of utilities the most.